proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 This field contains the capture group definitions used to extract attribute-value pairs from JavaScript files selected for translation/localization.
-After entering the capture parameters and re-crawling the site, the Proxy Application will display the selected JavaScript files as translatable pages in the pagelist, from where they can be selected for translation in the List View like regular pages, and any values for the selected attributes will be made
+After entering the capture parameters and re-crawling the site, the proxy will display the selected JavaScript files as translatable pages in the pagelist, from where they can be selected for translation in the List View like regular pages, and any values for the selected attributes will be made